Alan Amos: Independent councillor

 Following the May 2014 local government elections, the composition of Worcester City Council was 17 Conservative, 16 Labour, 1 Liberal Democrat and 1 Green, making both major groups reliant on minority support to gain control of the council.
 Before the Council AGM, Alan Amos announced he was leaving the Labour group to sit as an Independent councillor, allegedly from dissatisfaction that he had not been selected by Labour as a future Mayor of Worcester.
 At the council's AGM on 3 June 2014, Amos accepted the Conservative nomination as Mayor of Worcester, and as Mayor, voted for the Council administration to change from Labour to Conservative.

 Move back to the Conservatives

-Following the May 2015 local government elections and hours before his tenure as Mayor of Worcester was to end, Alan Amos announced he was rejoining the Conservative party.
+Following the 2015 Worcester City Council election and hours before his tenure as Mayor of Worcester was to end, Amos announced he was rejoining the Conservative party.
+In the 2024 Worcester City Council election he was re-elected and was the sole Conservative on the city council.
+In 2025, then sat as an Independent on the city council and on Worcestershire County Council.

+Swap to Reform

+On 3 April 2025 Amos announced that he was rejecting the life of an independent councilor after less than four months, and was joining Reform UK, saying:

+"The approach from Reform was unexpected but I have found that we have much in common on the need for Britain to change direction and make a decisive break from the old, tired and discredited parties."

+In the 2025 Worcestershire County Council election, he was re-elected under this new banner with 1,182 votes (41.47% of those cast).
+In doing so, he beat fellow former Conservative MP and Cabinet Minister Stephen Dorrell who was standing for the Liberal Democrats.

+He stood as a candidate for the Leadership of the Reform UK group at the County Council, held on 11 May at The Severn's Club, Stourport-on-Severn, but withdrew his candidacy after "being unable to secure enough support".
+The contest came to down to two former Conservatives, Bill Hopkins and Joanne Monk.
+The selection was won by Joanne Monk.
+Hopkins did not take up a Cabinet position.

+From when he left the Conservatives in January 2025 to 2 July Amos had only attended 38% of the meetings he was expected to.
+In the six months before that he only attended 40% of meetings he was expected to attend.

+Following the election and the commencement of the Council, Amos was selected to join the cabinet of the new administration on 22 May, as Cabinet Member with Responsibility for Business and Training.

 Controversies

 In 2016 Amos claimed women make up rape.

 He is known for his right-wing views on immigration, when in 2019, 23 child asylum seekers were resettled in Worcestershire.

-He has also made derogatory remarks about cyclists when he called cyclists "... morons and dangerous" as well as describing courier riders as "...Deliveroo Idiots".
+He has also called cyclists "morons and dangerous" as well as describing courier riders as "Deliveroo Idiots".